sdstolworthy/base_flutter_app/README.md

 # Flutter Base App

-The flutter base app is a starter Flutter app that includes many features common in all apps.
+The Flutter Base App is a starter Flutter app that includes many features common in all apps.

 The app provides several generic widgets and features to get you started, including: